DeWekker-Lab/ModernDevices-RevP/NOTES.md

 - 9-12 vdc from input into Arduino.
   - **12 vdc** is optimal.
 - The sensor has build in voltage divider for both the temperature and the wind analog outputs.
+- Analog read for temperature and wind speed.

 * * *